-Provide a forum for communications and sharing of public involvement best practices, guidance, and resources that support:
+Provide a forum for the MPO community to share best practices, guidance, and resources that support:

-- Metropolitan Planning Organizations (MPOs) in meeting federal requirements related to public involvement.
+- Metropolitan Planning Organizations (MPOs) in meeting federal requirements related to core products

 - The use of a wide range of public involvement strategies, techniques, and methods to meet the diverse needs of MPO stakeholders, projects, programs, and activities.

-Join the Public Involvement Working Group leadership team and its members on the My AMPO discussion forum.
+Join the Core Products Interest Group leadership team and its members on the My AMPO discussion forum.
 Click My AMPO on the top right side of this page and log in to join the discussion.
 If you have any questions, click the how-to instructions below.